App version: 0.1.0

 Cons of Nonpurpose Loans

-Below we highlight some of the cons of nonpurpose loans:
+Below are some of the cons of nonpurpose loans:

 Volatility

 Volatility in the equity markets can impact borrowers of nonpurpose loans.
 The value of stocks and other securities in your investment portfolio can fluctuate.
-Lenders of nonpurpose loans may require you to deposit additional funds or eligible securities if the value of your pledged collateral plunges.
+Lenders of nonpurpose loans may require you to deposit additional funds or eligible securities if the value of your pledged collateral falls significantly.

 Additional Collateral

-As mentioned above, lenders of nonpurpose loans may require you to deposit additional funds or eligible securities if the value of your pledged collateral plunges.
-This is one of the risks associated with nonpurpose loans.
+To reiterate, lenders of nonpurpose loans may require you to deposit additional cash or securities if the market value of your pledged collateral drops below the required threshold.
+This is an inherent risk of nonpurpose loans.

 Restricted Funds